stat301-1-2023-fall/final-project-1-celenakim/README.md

     -   `var4_budget_recovery_analysis.R`: Uni/multivariate analyses of the various variables pertaining to a movie's budget.

-    -   `var5_oscars_analysis.R`: Uni/multivariate analyses of the various variables pertaining to a movie's Oscar wins. to a movie's budget.
+    -   `var5_oscars_analysis.R`: Uni/multivariate analyses of the various variables pertaining to a movie's Oscar wins to a movie's budget.

     -   `var6_seasons_analysis.R`: Uni/multivariate analyses of the trends of movie successes by season.

-## Final Project

--   `Kim_Celena_final_report.qmd`: My complete final report, including the full EDA and explanations.
--   `Kim_Celena_executive_summary.qmd`: My complete executive summary for my EDA.